shsajjadi/OctaveCoder/README.md

 ### Installing

-Similar to other Octave packages download the proper *.tar.gz released package and in Octave use `pkg` command to install and load the package:
+Similar to other Octave packages download the latest *.tar.gz released package and in Octave use `pkg` command to install and load the package:

     > pkg install coder-4.4.0.tar.gz
     > pkg load coder

 ### License

 Coder is released under GNU GPL v3.0.
-The generated source are treated as data files but since they are linked against octave libraries they will get GNU GPL license.
+The generated sources are treated as data files but since they are linked against octave libraries they will get GNU GPL license.

 ### Usage